jpacsai/GoogleUdacity_Nanodegree/Nanodegree/Cat_Clicker/Basic/README.md

 The site was tested on Google Chrome only

 ## 🍴 How to use
-Clicking on the images of the cats increments the their counter beneath them.
+Clicking on the images of the cats increments its counter beneath it.

 ## 📜 Licence